What is it?

 Unless stated, this section is written by Jeannie’s spiritual daughter, Julie Davies

 In 2012, suicide was the second highest cause of death both in the 15-24 (c.4,900) and 25-34 (c.6,200) age groups.
 It was only topped by drugs (poisoning), of which many deaths may well have been suicide as well.
 The impact of child suicide on a parent is, reportedly, the worse thing a human being can experience (along with torture in a concentration camp).
-75%-90% of marriages break up after a child suicide.
-Immediate and extended family members are impacted for the rest of their lives, including depression, addiction and health, business and financial failure.
+75%-90% of marriages break up after the suicide of a child suicide.
+Immediate and extended family members are impacted for the rest of their lives, which can lead to depression, addiction, and health, business and financial failure.
 For every completed suicide, 12 people visit a hospital due to self-harm (this equated to c.0.5M people in 2013)!

 In 2012, there were a total of c.78,200 deaths of people under the age of 35.
-Every death of a child is unbelievably painful and is one of the major reasons that people lose their faith in God and will often become atheists.
+The death of a child is unbelievably painful and is one of the big reasons that people lose their faith in God and will often become atheists.
 Including extended family members and friends, close to 10 million people are powerfully impacted each year by the death of people under 35.

 These signs may mean someone is at risk for suicide.
 Risk is greater if a behavior is new or has increased and if it seems related to a painful event, loss or change.